Eeda Pak | Egg Halwa

 ensure it is all cooked, until it comes together as a large caramel-coloured

 thoroughly mixing.
-Cool and store it in the fridge in covered glass bowls.
+Cool it and store it in the fridge in covered glass bowls.

 Tips

-Aik tar no sero is a typical way of preparing a sugar syrup for most Parsi
+Aik tar no sero is a typical way of preparing sugar syrup for most Parsi sweets.

-sweets.
-Simply stir the syrup and hold the spoon over the pot to drip.
+Simply stir the syrup and hold the spoon over the pot to let it drip.
 When it

-The final texture of the eeda pak will be dependent on how coarse or fine you
+The final texture of the eeda pak will depend on how coarse or

 My published cookbooks are available for sale through myself and on amazon.